vuestorefront/vue-storefront/README.md

 **We are looking for Contributors and Designer willing to help us in the solution development.**

 See the ideas behind Vue Storefront [here](https://www.slideshare.net/FilipRakowski/vue-storefront-basics)

+**Read [contribution rules](https://github.com/DivanteLtd/vue-storefront/blob/master/CONTRIBUTING.md) before making any pull request.
+Pull request that don't meet this requirements will not be merged**
 ## See it in action

 Try out our open demo and if you like it **first give us some star on Github ★** and then contact us on [Slack](https://join.slack.com/t/vuestorefront/shared_invite/enQtMzA4MTM2NTE5NjM2LTI1M2RmOWIyOTk0MzFlMDU3YzJlYzcyYzNiNjUyZWJiMTZjZjc3MjRlYmE5ZWQ1YWRhNTQyM2ZjN2ZkMzZlNTg) or via contributors@vuestorefront.io